-(An admission that to me, so excited to know her, wasn’t time-wasting at all and seemed genuine – until it all turned to curds and whey.)
+(The admission of heartache seemed to me, initially so excited to know her, not time-wasting at all and quite genuine – until it all turned to curds and whey.)

-But all the while managing to make it sound like her inadequacy was the stuff of royal household drama.
+But all the while she sounded as if she thought her inadequacy and touching self-mythologising was the stuff of royal household drama.

-A Hero’s Journey, a transaction, to make us all go to sleep and be very unreasonable.
+A Hero’s Journey, a transaction, a mechanism, to make us all go to sleep and be very unreasonable.

 Until we wake up, grow up, get together, get down with the choir in surplices and sing together.

 Sing and dance about how we forgive the wannabe land captains of the entertainment industry.

 Churning out the surplus of tired, commercial, cheap plots and characters-joined-by-the-dots that are so good for us.

 Because that’s power in our mitts, isn’t it – no matter how banal the story.
 Not pathetic at all.

 Makes the trains and brains run on onces upons a times, in imaginations and model worlds set far, far away.